Htrtkm/Hi-Cluster/README.md

 # Hi-Cluster
-Hi-Cluster is a method that generate multiple MAGs (metagenome-assembled genomes) using Hi-C reads.
+Hi-Cluster is a method that generate multiple MAGs (metagenome-assembled genomes) from metagenome assembled scaffolds using Hi-C reads.

 # Usage